-14This is a regularized regression method that combines linearly the penalties of the LASSO and the Ridge with certain weights.
+23This is a regularized regression method that combines linearly the penalties of the LASSO and the Ridge with certain weights.

-- 1. Expert P1.
-Dynamic Probit Model: variables selected with a country-specific AUROC on the batch sample panel. - 2.
-Expert P2.
-Panel logit fixed effect: variables selected with a country-specific PCA Analysis on the batch sample panel. - 3.
-Expert P3: Panel logit fixed effect.
-We follow the literature for the exact specification (see Appendix B and C). - 4.
-Expert BMA: Bayesian Model Averaging.
-Variables selected with a country-specific AU-ROC on the batch sample panel.

-Our second set of experts come from the Machine Learning literature (see Appendix B and C):

-- 1. Expert GAM: General Additive Model

-- 2. Expert RF: Random Forest

-- 3. Expert SVM: Support Vector Machine

-Our third set of experts are constructed using Logits with elastic-net penalty (see Appendix B and C)15.
+Our first set of experts are taken from the economic literature on macroprudential policies on panel data (see Appendix B and C): Expert P1.
+Dynamic Probit Model: variables selected with a country-specific AUROC on the batch sample panel (Antunes et al. (2014)); Expert P2.
+Panel logit fixed effect: variables selected with a country-specific PCA Analysis on the batch sample panel (Bush et al. (2015)); Expert P3: Panel logit fixed effect.
+We follow the literature for the exact specification (Behn et al. (2013)); Expert BMA: Bayesian Model Averaging.
+Variables selected with a country-specific AUROC on the batch sample panel.
+Our second set of experts come from the Machine Learning and statistical literature (see Appendix B and C): Expert GAM: General Additive Model; Expert RF: Random Forest; Expert SVM: Support Vector Machine.
+Our third set of experts are constructed using Logits with elastic-net penalty24.
 All the Logits include each variable in level as well as the 1-year change and the 2-year change.
 Quantities are expressed as a fraction of GDP.
 These Logits are organised around sets of variables belonging to a specific sector of the economy.
-For example we construct a Logit credit (Expert Lcr) using Total credit to non-financial sector; Banking Credit to non-financial sector; Total Credit to Households; Total Credit to non-financial corporations.
+For example we construct a Logit credit (Expert Lcr) using Total credit to nonfinancial sector; Banking Credit to non-financial sector; Total Credit to Households; Total Credit to non-financial corporations.
 The Logit Foreign (Expert Lfor) will have Cross Border Flows; Real Effective Exchange Rate; Dollar Effective Exchange Rate; Current Account; Terms of Trade.
 We have a valuation Logit, two real economy Logits, a housing Logit, a monetary Logit, etc...
 We also allow for combinations.
-For a detailed description of these 19 additional models please see Appendix B and C. We now have experts of all stripes and shapes including some models with common components, Bayesian averaging and random forests.
-Our models contain most of the variables that have been shown to be important in the literature and that a well-read international economist would have considered in the 1980s: asset valuations, credit; household debt; house prices, financial condition indices, current accounts, real exchange rates, etc...
+For a detailed description of these 19 additional models please see Appendix B and C. We now have experts of all stripes and shapes including some models with common components, global variables, Bayesian averaging and random forests.
+Some are estimated on panel data, others are country specific.
+Our models contain most of the variables that have been shown to be important in the literature and that a well-read international economist would have considered since the beginning of the 20th century: asset valuations, credit; household debt; house prices, financial condition indices, current accounts, real exchange rates, etc...
 Our œcumenical approach can accommodate many more.
 Our only restriction is data availability.
 For example it would be desirable to test the information content of variables based on individual bank's balance sheets but the timing of the first crisis and the twelve quarter lags means that in practice those variables cannot be incorporated in the analysis.

-15First introduced by Zou and Hastie (2005), the good performance of elastic-net penalty compared to other regularization methods has been confirmed in various applications Mol et al. (2009); Mol et al. (2009); Destrero et al. (2009).
+24First introduced by Zou and Hastie (2005), the good performance of elastic-net penalty compared to other regularization methods has been confirmed in various applications Mol et al. (2009); Mol et al. (2009); Destrero et al. (2009).
+They prevent overfitting which comes from model complexity by shrinking coefficient estimates.